vmc-7645/bit/README.md

 Meant to be used as a form of saving and undoing recent changes.
 Do not use for repository management.

+It also has no inbuilt functionality for nested files.

 # Functionality

 All commands.